-3.5.3.3 Course in Circumpolar Reindeer Husbandry - Outreach Towards Authorities Regional and national authorities have been actively involved in professional seminars and workshops linked to SDWG EALLU and Nomadic Herders, including lectures and discussions by key ICR and WRH personnel and reindeer herding students.
-In addition, status and findings from regional EALLU sites and activities and CAFF Nomadic Herders have been continuously reported to the Arctic Council system, primarily national authority experts in SDWG and CAFF.
-While the Centre is seeking options to re-run the UArctic Master Course entitled "Adaptation to Globalisation in the Arctic: The Case of Reindeer Husbandry" (AGA) and the "Course on Biodiversity and Traditional Knowledge (CBD 8J)", these initiatives together with the Training of Future Arctic Leaders concept forms building blocks for the Centre's efforts towards outreach and training of also local authorities.
+3.5.2.4 Course in Circumpolar Reindeer Husbandry - Outreach Towards Authorities Regional and national authorities have been actively involved in professional seminars and workshops linked to SDWG EALLU and SDWG ARF, including lectures and discussions by key ICR and WRH personnel and reindeer herding youth.
+In addition, status and findings from regional EALLU sites and activities have been continuously reported to the Arctic Council system, eg. national authority experts in SDWG.
+While the Centre is seeking options to re-run the UArctic Master Course entitled Adaptation to Globalisation in the Arctic: The Case of Reindeer Husbandry (AGA) and the Course on Biodiversity and Traditional Knowledge (CBD 8J), these initiatives together with the Training of Future Arctic Leaders concept forms building blocks for the Centre's efforts towards outreach and training of also local authorities.
 This also relates to the Food Innovation Leadership Course developed together with Nord University and partners.

-3.5.3.4 UArctic EALÁT Institute at ICR and Course Development Please see also 2.5.5.2 UArctic EALÁT Institute at ICR.
+3.5.2.5 UArctic EALÁT Institute at ICR and Course Development () Please see also 2.5.5.2 UArctic EALÁT Institute at ICR.

-In the period, the work has been concentrated on the "Training of Future Arctic Leaders" concept, developed by ICR within the framework of UArctic EALÁT Institute.
-In a joint effort together with the SDWG EALLU project, ICR has coordinated training programs for reindeer youth in 2015-2019, also as part of the further development of this course concept.
+In the period, the work has been concentrated on the Training of Future Arctic Leaders concept, as initially developed by ICR within the framework of UArctic EALÁT Institute.
+In a joint effort together with the SDWG EALLU project, ICR has coordinated training programs for reindeer youth in 2015-2020, also as part of the further development of this course concept.
 This work is linked to the RCN Rievdan project, AIPCI and Arctic Council EALLU.